LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/messaging-quick-start.md

 ## Step 2: Add the LiveEngage Tag to your website

-Copy paste the LiveEngage tag into your website's `<head>` section.
+Copy and paste the LiveEngage tag into your website's `<head>` section.
 The tag should be included as high up in the `<head>` section as possible.
 For more information, click [here](https://knowledge.liveperson.com/getting-started-add-the-liveperson-tag-to-your-website.html).

+**Tip:** You can also test the web messaging experience without adding the LiveEngage tag to your site by using this [tool](https://developers.liveperson.io/web-messaging/).

 ## Step 3: Setup a new messaging campaign